toiletpapar/infrastructure/docs/smithers/smithers.md

 For HA-psql cluster see
 https://cloud.google.com/kubernetes-engine/docs/tutorials/stateful-workloads/postgresql#deploy-postgresql

+Check that you can access your psql server (for example, using port forwarding) `kubectl port-forward service/postgresql-db-service 5432:5432`

 ## Deploy server
 Ensure that `./smithers-server/credentials` is populated with the appropriate credentials for gcloud `kubectl apply -f ./smithers-server/smithers-deployment.yaml`